PutziSan/TS-JS-React-Webpack-babel7-setup/README.md

 Sets `NODE_ENV` to `development` (OS-agnostic via [cross-env](https://github.com/kentcdodds/cross-env)), and starts the webpack-dev-server, which uses your `webpack.config.js` (more information under [#webpack](#webpack)).
 In addition, your default browser will open with `http://localhost:3000`

-#### `yarn start:perf`

-Sets the `--devtool eval`-flag, according to [webpack](https://webpack.js.org/configuration/devtool/#devtool) the performance can be improved considerably, but the line-number is not correct in case of errors.
-For more information look at [webpack.config.js - devtool](#webpack-config-js).
+> per default we are using `devtool: 'eval'` for the `start`-command. according to [webpack](https://webpack.js.org/configuration/devtool/#devtool) the performance can be improved considerably, but the line-number is not correct in case of errors.
+If you need to debug with correct line-numbers you can use `yarn start:debug`

+#### `yarn start:debug`

+Sets the `--devtool eval-source-map`-flag, see [webpacks documentation](https://webpack.js.org/configuration/devtool/#devtool), the `eval-source-map`-flag is the one with the best performance while sending correct line-numbers (the other flags does not work correct cause we use typescript)

 ### `yarn build`